h2non/jshashes/README.md

 ### Beta
 * `0.1.2b`
+  - SHA1 error fixed.
-  - SHA1 fixed error.
-General code changes (renaming classes, private methods, new methods...).
+  - General code changes (renaming classes, private methods, new methods...).
   - Changing library namespace to 'Hashes'.
   - Starting code documentation.
   - Added new examples of how to use.